mkarner07/mkarner07.github.io/_posts/2023-11-26-Progressive-Summaries.md

 ### Recall what you read

-In [Recall & Reflect]({% post_url 2023-10-09-Recall-and-Reflect-my-personal-approach-to-remembering-books %}) I described my personal techniques to remember what I read.
+In [Recall and Reflect]({% post_url 2023-10-09-Recall-and-Reflect-my-personal-approach-to-remembering-books %}), I described my personal techniques to remember what I read.
 At its core is notetaking.

 You can only utilize information you remember, and you most likely remember those things better if you wrote them down - or at least, you could pick up the information again if you need it.